dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-enable-qrcodes.md

 ## Change the site name in the QR Code

 The site name in the QR Code is taken from the project name you choose when initially creating your project.
-You can change it by looking for the `GenerateQrCodeUri(string email, string unformattedKey)` method in  the *EnableAuthenticator.cshtml.cs* file.
+You can change it by looking for the `GenerateQrCodeUri(string email, string unformattedKey)` method in the *Pages\Account\Manage\EnableAuthenticator.cshtml.cs* (Razor Pages) file or the *Controllers\AccountController.cs* (MVC) file.

 The default code from the template looks as follows: